 Interaction comes from enabling a feature to allow readers to write their comments on your blog posts.
 A good indication of your blog’s effectiveness is the response from readers.

-In fact, some of the comments will give you an insight as to what they like and what other topics they are interested in.
-Use this as leverage to increase your readership.
+Some of the comments will give you an insight as to what they like and what other topics they are interested in.
+Use this to increase your readership in future posts.

 4. Number Of Email Opt-Ins